SoliraZ/holbertonschool-shell/io_redirections_and_filters/README.md

 - 2-hellofile : Script that display the content of the /etc/passwd file.

-- 3-twofiles : Script that displat the content of /etc/passwd and /etc/hosts files.
+- 3-twofiles : Script that display the content of /etc/passwd and /etc/hosts files.

+- 4-lastlines : Script that display the last 10 lines of /etc/passwd